top of page

 Bethesda, Md

-In the 1900 U.S. census, John and Martha Clipper, their six sons and two daughters, lived next to George (his son?
+In the 1900 U.S. census, John and Martha Clipper, their six sons and two daughters, lived next to George Clipper (his son?
 27 years apart in age) and George’s wife Lucy and their three children.
 The adult men were working as day laborers.

 More about Clipper Lane...